Show All Answers

 Further information about firearms laws is available on the Massachusetts government website.

 Wellesley Town Hall's normal operating hours are Monday - Friday, 8:00 AM to 5:00 PM.
+Please check each department's page for their individual operating hours.

 The Wellesley Recycling and Disposal Facility (RDF) is open at the following times: